 Items not listed in this table are not addictive in Fallout 3; this includes Rad-X, RadAway, and some other substances.
 For people with addictions to drugs such as stimulants or cannabis, there are currently no medications available to aid in treatment, so treatment consists of behavioral therapies.
-Research shows that when treating addictions to opioids (prescription pain relievers or medications such as heroin or fentanyl), medications should be the first line of treatment, usually combined with some form of behavioral therapy or counseling.
+Research has shown that when treating addictions to opioids (prescription pain relievers or medications such as heroin or fentanyl), medications should be the first line of treatment, usually combined with some form of behavioral therapy or counseling.
 Long-term drug use decreases activity in certain areas of the brain, making it more likely for an individual to make irrational decisions and become addicted.
 Addicts may go into total remission, in which they no longer need to take the substance to function, or into partial remission (meeting a diagnostic criterion but with a lower level of severity of addiction).

 To determine whether addiction can be “treated” or “cured”, one must first understand addiction.
 The rate of marijuana addiction is lower than that of alcohol, and there is little scientific evidence that it acts as a trigger for harder drugs.
 Research has also shown that people who have fallen under the influence of addiction once are very likely to become addicted again.
-Partial remission is also called “improvement” or “at risk,” meaning that they may fall back into addiction or substance use disorder.
-Along with poor diet and poor hygiene that are symptoms of a substance abuse problem, methamphetamine addicts tend to have broken and rotten teeth.
+Partial remission is also referred to as “improvement” or “at risk”, meaning that they may fall back into addiction or substance use disorder.
+Along with poor diet and poor hygiene which are symptoms of a substance abuse problem, methamphetamine addicts tend to have broken and rotten teeth.